KiyonoKara/Kanji-Radical-Match-AI/README.md

-# CJK-Script-AI
+# Radical Match AI
- Generate new Chinese, Japanese, Korean (CJK) characters
+ Generate (and match) radicals most likely associated with Chinese and Japanese characters.